Tesla unveils service program to spur Model S sales

-DETROIT (Reuters) - Tesla Motors Inc (TSLA.O), the 10-year-old U.S. automaker led by billionaire Elon Musk, unveiled a service program on Friday meant to quell fears about buying and maintaining an electric car and boost sales of the Model S sedan in the long run.
+DETROIT, April 26 (Reuters) - Tesla Motors Inc, the 10-year-old U.S. automaker led by billionaire Elon Musk, unveiled a service program on Friday meant to quell fears about buying and maintaining an electric car and boost sales of the Model S sedan in the long run.

 The program includes a warranty on the battery pack that covers damage caused by poor maintenance.
 Tesla will replace the battery for free with one of equal or better capacity.